-Red team assessment is an advanced security test that companies take to simulate a tailored, full-scale attack on your organization.
+Red team engagement is an advanced security test that companies take to simulate a tailored, full-scale attack on your organisation.
 It gives a holistic and bigger picture of your organization’s security from an attacker’s perspective.
 The addresses the needs of complex organizations that handle a variety of physical, technical and process-based assets.

 A penetration test only provides you with a comprehensive list of system vulnerabilities and proposes improvements.
-However, red team assessment accurately measures how ready your company is for an attack.
+However, red team engagement accurately measures how ready your company is for an attack.

 Because it is highly advanced and of targeted nature, this assessment is more suitable for organizations that regularly conduct penetration tests.
 They can conduct the assessment since they believe that they have already fixed majority of their vulnerabilities.

-You will need the services of a read teaming consultancy that can effectively conduct the test for you.
+You will need the services of a red teaming consultancy that can effectively conduct the test for you.
 Generally, it includes the following steps.

 - A dedicated team works with you to outline your goals, discuss elements of scope and note down any prerequisites before the assessment starts.